BACK TO INDEX

 Articles in journal or book chapters

 1. R. Albert, B. Dasgupta, and E.D.
 Sontag.
 Inference of signal transduction networks from double causal evidence.
 In David Fenyö, editor, Computational Biology, Methods in Molecular Biology vol. 673, pages 239-251.
 Springer, 2010.
-[PDF] Keyword(s): systems biology, biochemical networks, algorithms, signal transduction networks, graph algorithms.
+[PDF] Keyword(s): systems biology, reaction networks, algorithms, signal transduction networks, graph algorithms.

 Abstract: